vanevela/Sources_learning_python/README.md

 # Sources: learning python
-This is a Book:  [Think Python: How to Think Like a Computer Scientist](http://www.greenteapress.com/thinkpython/html/index.html "Title") writing for Allen B. Downey.
+This Book:  [Think Python: How to Think Like a Computer Scientist](http://www.greenteapress.com/thinkpython/html/index.html "Title") writing for Allen B. Downey.
+"The goal of this book is to teach you to think like a computer scientist.
+This way of thinking combines some of the best features of   mathematics, engineering, and natural science.
+Like mathematicians, computer scientists use formal languages to denote ideas (specifically  computations).
+Like engineers, they design things, assembling components into systems and evaluating tradeoffs among alternatives.
+Like scientists, they observe the behavior of complex systems, form hypotheses, and test predictions."

+<
-> ## This are some sources for .
+> ## This are another sources for .
 >
 > 1. [Python Plotting for Exploratory Data Analysis](http://pythonplot.com/ "Title").
 > 2. [Expressions and evaluation](https://github.com/ledeprogram/courses/blob/master/databases/01%20Lists.ipynb "Title").